ISISComputingGroup/ibex_developers_manual/Mercury-iTC-Enhanced-Cryostat-Control.md

 # Design

 Implementation is to be done by modifying the existing MERCURY_ITC IOC in IBEX (https://github.com/ISISComputingGroup/EPICS-ioc/tree/master/MERCURY_ITC, https://github.com/ISISComputingGroup/EPICS-MercuryiTC).
-The changes will add an automated pressure control behaviour on top of the existing behaviour.
+This implementation will enable the mercury hardware to be always configured for Pressure Control Mode, whilst we add an automated pressure control behaviour to optimise the pressure for given heater powers.
+This automated pressure control behaviour sets the pressure based on the current and target heater power.

 ## Switching the automated pressure control on and off